 Mix together all ingredients, reserving a handful of sesame seeds.

-Heat the oil, then the pretzel iron in the oil (as you do a Rosette Iron).
-Dip iron into batter.
-Put in oil.
-Cook; shake off pretzel; heat iron again, repeat.
+Heat the oil, then heat the pretzel iron in the oil (as you do a rosette iron).
+Dip the hot iron into batter but as you do, only dip it about half of its depth into the batter.
+Don’t let the batter go over the top of the iron.
+Hold the iron still before about 5 seconds to let the batter adhere.
+Then, transfer the iron back to the hot oil.
+When you can shake off the cooking pretzel, and let it continue cooking.
+Let iron sit by itself in the oil to reheat for another round.
 Every few pretzels, stir the batter to bring the sesame seeds up off the bottom and sprinkle a few more in from your reserved handful.